openstack/cinder/doc/source/configuration/block-storage/drivers/open-e-joviandss-driver.rst

 HA Cluster
 ~~~~~~~~~~

-To utilize High Availability feature of JovianDSS:
+To utilize High Availability feature of Open-E JovianDSS:

 1. `Guide`_ on configuring Pool to high availability cluster